-- A generic version of Humalog — Insulin Lispro — is available at pharmacies in the U.S. for $137.35 per vial and $265.20 for a package of five KwikPens (50% the price of Humalog.)
+- A generic version of Humalog—Insulin Lispro—is available at pharmacies in the U.S. for $137.35 per vial and $265.20 for a package of five KwikPens (50 percent the price of Humalog.)
 If you have a prescription for Humalog, you do not need an additional prescription for Lispro; your pharmacist will be able to substitute the cheaper option.
 Insulin Lispro is not currently covered by insurance.

-- Authorized generic versions of NovoLog and NovoLog Mix at 50% list price are stocked at the wholesaler level.
-People can order them at the pharmacy and they’ll be available for pick up in 1-3 business days
+- Authorized generic versions of NovoLog and NovoLog Mix at 50 percent list price are stocked at the wholesaler level.
+People can order them at the pharmacy and they’ll be available for pick up in one to three business days

 If you have enough insulin to last you a few days, but need to figure out where to get a more reliable, consistent supply, click here to find further resources, like Patient Assistance Programs and copay cards.